WillHaack/staRt-ionic/README.md

 The start-ionic app has two parts: an web plugin that manages everything audio related, and an Ionic app that comprises the interface.
 The audio plugin must be built separately before it can be loaded into the main app

-#### First time setup
+### First time setup
 Before you can do anything, you need to install and setup a few dependencies.
-First, you'll need Ionic.
+First, you'll need Ionic version 3.
 Follow the instructions at http://ionicframework.com/getting-started/, which boil down to running

 ```
-npm install -g cordova ionic
+npm install -g cordova ionic@3.19.1
 ```
 Next you'll need the TheAmazingAudioEngine submodle, so run

 ```
 git submodule update --init
 ```
 This downloads TheAmazingAudioEngine as a git submodule.
+You will also need to have node and bower installed, so install these however is appropriate for your platform.
 Next, download all of the dependencies from npm and bower

 ```
 cd staRt